SpookyUmi/search-a-pic/README.md

 I chose **two different ways to search photos** and by extension to perform a call to the API :
 - The classic way with an **onSubmit** event plugged on my search Form : the form catches the input's value thanks to useRef and send it to our local state which triggers a re-render.
-- You can also write in the input and wait for 3sec without submitting the form.
-Using **debounce** and **onChange**, the app will memorize your last move and send the input's value to the local state after 3 seconds.
+- You can also write in the input and wait for 1sec without submitting the form.
+Using **debounce** and **onChange**, the app will memorize your last move and send the input's value to the local state after 1 second (that's comfortable especially when you're using the app on a mobile phone).

 I also chose to pass a **default value** to the search state, that way a call to the API is performed right after the render and the page isn't empty.
 I found it more interesting that way.